 Chronic fatigue can be a symptom of other physical or psychological conditions, from digestive disorders to depression.
 It can also be a primary condition, called chronic fatigue syndrome (CFS).

 The attorneys of Chermol & Fishman, LLC, in Philadelphia, have successfully represented clients disabled by chronic fatigue or chronic fatigue syndrome.
-We help those disabled people receive Social Security disability (SSD) or supplemental security income (SSI) benefits.
+We help those disabled people receive SSD or SSI benefits.

 While chronic fatigue is profound to the patient, it is difficult for others to observe and assess.
 That is why it is valuable for people suffering from chronic fatigue to keep a journal of their condition.